haydenbeamish/laserbeamnode/replit.md

 - Created optimized /api/performance endpoint for frontend
 - Added admin authentication using ADMIN_PASSWORD secret
 - Moved Beehiiv API key to environment variable

+## Make.com Integration Guide
+1. In Make.com, add a SharePoint "Watch Rows" or "Get file content" module to read NAV from your spreadsheet
+2. Add an HTTP module to POST to: `https://YOUR-REPLIT-URL/api/service/performance/nav`
+3. Set Headers: `Authorization: Bearer YOUR_SERVICE_TOKEN`, `Content-Type: application/json`
+4. Set Body: `{"month": "{{month_from_spreadsheet}}", "nav": {{nav_value}}}`
+5. The endpoint will create a new month if it doesn't exist, or update the NAV if it does
+6. MGWD Index still needs to be entered manually via the admin portal (or add another automation)